-The Board met five times in 2015.
-During 2015, all Directors attended 100% of the meetings of the Board.
+The Board met five times in 2017.
+During 2017, each Director attended 75% or more of the aggregate number of meetings of the Board and the committees on which such Director served.
 We encourage each member of the Board to attend the Annual Meeting of Stockholders.